-Tip #7: Develop Stronger Work-life Relationships
+Work-Life Balance Tip #7: Develop Stronger Relationships

-Tip #8: Take Restorative Breaks
+Work-Life Balance Tip #8: Take Restorative Breaks

-Don’t skip formal break times and go outdoors when you can.
+Don’t skip formal break times.
+Go outdoors when you can.
 Slip away for some solitude or use the time to connect with a friend or colleague without talking about work.
 During workday breaks, refuel with a healthy snack or meal.
 If you have time, practice mindfulness like meditation during lunch or when running an errand.

 In her book Rhythms of Renewal, Rebekah Lyons encourages readers to take regular, simple steps to restoration.
 This may call for taking a walk to relieve brain fog.
 Or it may mean allowing yourself time to play—the lost-in-the-moment, forget-your-worries kind of play—that rejuvenates you.

 Work-Life Balance Tip #9: Engage with Exercise